operator-framework/enhancements/enhancements/declarative-index-config.md

 For example, if `my-index.db` is an sqlite file `opm registry add --database /path/to/my-index.db --bundle my-bundle:v0.1.0` will replace the input `/path/to/my-index.db` file with a tarball, also called `/path/to/my-index.db`.
 The tarball `my-index.db` file will have an `index` directory in its root, which contains global and package JSON files.

+By implicitly migrating the sqlite database to a tarball (instead of the configs directory), users will be able to continue using `opm registry` commands in their existing scripts with the assumption that the database is a single _file_, which is important when combined with other commands (e.g. `cp` requires different flags to copy files and directories).

+Explicit migrations will convert the input database to a declarative configs directory because users are explicitly opting in to the new format and are therefore aware of the changes that will be made during the migration.

 ```bash
 $ tar tvf my-index.db